 A/B social proof testing is trying out different versions of social proof to see which is most effective in conversion rate.

 There are many different ways to use social proof on your website.
-In this article, we’ll share 12 A/B social proof testing examples and AB testing ideas that you can use to optimize your website conversion rate.
+In this article, we’ll share 12 AB testing social proof ideas or examples.
+That you can use to optimize your website conversion rate.

 Add a Testimonial on the HomePage

 The homepage is where all your website visitors eventually end up.

 Having “Social Proof” is the first thing visitors see and is the proven way to influence visitors’ decisions.
 Displaying the testimonials and reviews on your website’s homepage promise visitors an instant snapshot of how customers view your products/services.

 You have limited time to grab visitors’ attention approx. 15 seconds.
 So make sure visitors don’t leave without taking action.
 Some glowing testimonials can maximize your credibility.

-You can even include a slider/carousel banner at the top of your homepage to maximize the visibility and impact on your visitors.
+You can even include a slider/carousel banner at the top of your homepage.
+It can maximize the visibility and impact on your visitors.
 They don’t need to find or scroll for testimonials.

 For example, if you’re a B2B brand, it’s worth adding logos and images of your impressive clients.